BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 Horizontal lines in the piano rolls are aligned with the notes of the piano.
 The vertical lines represent multiple levels of subdivision:

-* Thin dashes gray lines seperate individual frames (1/60th of a sec in NTSC, 1/50th in PAL) (FamiStudio tempo mode only)
+* Thin dashes gray lines separate individual frames (1/60th of a sec in NTSC, 1/50th in PAL) (FamiStudio tempo mode only)
-* Thin gray lines seperate notes
+* Thin gray lines separate notes
-* Thin black lines seperate beats
+* Thin black lines separate beats
-* Thick black lines seperate patterns
+* Thick black lines separate patterns

 In FamiTracker tempo mode, you do not have access to the individual frames, so the dashes lines will not be visible.